Published: July 2, 2018

 - Possible solution two: for the company to honor their public statements and remove the lead from the product [I understand the company has (again) said they were planning to remove the lead in 2018, so we are going to store shelves and Amazon to purchase another round of new-in-box bottles this month to see if the ones available to purchase in July of 2018 still have lead or not.]

 As parent advocates, we would also like to see a voluntary recall or public (highly visible) statement from the company (along with a press release) alerting parents to this concern.
 This is especially important, as there has been a de facto deception here.
-Most parents who have communicated with me about this product bought it SPECIFICALLY because they were told (by the marketing materials) that it was “lead-free” — and it is not.
-This is also an issue because old stock is often available for purchase on products in the absence of a recall.
+Most parents who have communicated with me about this product bought it SPECIFICALLY because they were told (by the marketing materials from the manufacturer and via the “Made Safe” certification) that it was “Lead-free” — and it is not.
+This is also an issue because old stock (product manufactured in previous years) is often still available for purchase on products in the absence of a recall.

-In response to inquiries in April and May of last year (2017) the company representatives had promised to several of their customers (who are also my followers) that their new bottles at that time “no longer had lead”.
-Some of these customers were sent “replacement bottles” that were said to be truly lead-free, yet the replacement bottles (at least the new ones that were forwarded to us for testing) also exhibited the same failure mode (the bottom cap still popped off with normal use by a child) and the same pure-lead sealing dot!
+In response to inquiries in April and May of 2017 the company representatives had promised to several of their customers (customers who are also Lead Safe Mama readers, friends and followers) that their new bottles at that time “no longer had Lead”.
+Some of these customers were sent “replacement bottles” that were said to be truly lead-free, yet the replacement bottles (at least the new ones that were forwarded to us for testing) also exhibited the same failure mode (the bottom cap still popped off with normal use by a child) and the same apparently pure-Lead sealing dot!
 [See my other posts on this product.]

 As always, please let me know if you have any questions — although please watch the video first; most are answered in the video.
 [I think this is one of our best videos yet!]
 My partner in this video is Carissa with Creative Green Living.